bettinark/bettinark.github.io/README.md

-# bettinark.github.io
+# personal-site
-My first website
+ A personal site and the first website I made from scratch